 - Stop engaging with your sales and marketing campaigns.

 - Would provide your firm with the greatest revenue growth if only you can create a buying vision.

 While personal account-based marketing approaches should only be reserved for those accounts that would be part of the 20% of customers that bring 80% of your revenue, the impacts will be far-reaching.
 Because you focus on “personal interactions,” sales and marketing will need to be integrated.
 Sales and marketing will both be accountable for revenue.
 Marketing will further increase their influence over revenue – while sales will stop the “unresponsiveness” trend that has been happening for the last 2 to 3 years.
 C-19 only exacerbated the unresponsiveness.

 More importantly, you’ll stop the guesswork.
 You’ll have a proof of concept for the messaging and content that drives certain types of sales and marketing conversations.
 You’ll see a direct impact on the sales cycle and revenue, and you’ll be able to use these insights to optimize your intent-data-driven ABM campaigns.

-Within our Reboot Friday series, you’ll see how organizations are rebooting their ABM programs with intent data and personal ABM.
-Click here to register for the Stop the Sales Drop Reboot Friday series.
+If you want to see how organizations are rebooting their ABM programs with intent data and personal ABM, click here to register for the Stop the Sales Drop Reboot Friday series.